jalacloud/Certifications/SABSA/sabsa foundations.md

   - Attributes can be tangible or intangible
   - Provides the "missing link" between business requirements and technology / process design
   - Powerful requirements engineering technique
+  - Attributes must be measurable
+  - Attributes represent what is most important to any stakeholder

 ## Section 4 - Risk & Opportunity Framework
 - #### Role of Risk Management is Business & Architecture